CharlesGueunet/vimmic/README.md

 sample in `extra/vimrc.preconf.sample`.

-Do not forget to restart your Vim afterward, the editor can ask you to call `:Update` if nedded.
+Do not forget to restart your Vim afterward, the editor will ask you to call `:Update` if nedded.

 __Structure__
 --------------